CVC-DAG/.github/README.md

-# .github
+# CVC-DAG
-The CVC-DAG team organization
+A collection of code, papers and projects from the Document Analysis Group at CVC.